Frequently Asked Questions: AP Exams

 - AP exams are scored from 1-5, with 1 being the lowest, and 5 being the highest.
 Students typically only report scores of 4 and 5 to schools.
 At UPrep, typically about a quarter of our seniors opt to take one or more exams in 11th or 12th In recent years, 49% scored a 4 or a 5, and 75% scored a 3 or higher.

 - If you have any questions about AP exams, please talk with Mr. Herrington or Ms. Nelson as well as the teacher of the AP subject material.

 Which exams are offered at UPrep?

-- We offer the following exams: Biology, Calculus AB, Calculus BC, Chemistry, Comparative Government & Politics, Computer Science A, English Language and Composition, English Literature and Composition, European History, French Language and Culture, Human Geography, Macroeconomics, Microeconomics, Physics C: Mechanics, Psychology, Spanish Language and Culture, Spanish Literature and Culture, Statistics, US Government and Politics, U.S. History, and World History.
+- We offer the following exams: Biology, Calculus AB, Calculus BC, Chemistry, Chinese Language and Culture, Comparative Government & Politics, Computer Science A, English Language and Composition, English Literature and Composition, European History, French Language and Culture, Human Geography, Macroeconomics, Microeconomics, Physics C: Mechanics, Psychology, Spanish Language and Culture, Spanish Literature and Culture, Statistics, US Government and Politics, U.S. History, and World History.

 Which exams are the most popular?

 - The most popular exams taken at U Prep are Biology, Calculus AB, Calculus BC, English Language and Composition, English Literature and Composition, Statistics, and US History.

 When should I take the AP Chemistry exam?

 - Many sophomores want to take AP Chemistry at the end of their sophomore year.
 We strongly recommend that students complete a year of chemistry PLUS our organic chemistry elective before taking the AP Chemistry exam.